 Over the past decade, dozens of schools have closed, enrollment has decreased, students experienced millions of dollars in budget cuts, and funding for after school programs were cut.

-Stacy Stewart, Principal at Belmont Cragin ElementaryHear Stacy's perspective
+Stacy Stewart, Deputy Chief of Schools, Former Principal at Belmont Cragin ElementaryHear Stacy's perspective